Operation Dumbo Drop: Set design and filming

-Principal filming took place primarily on location in Thailand.
+Filming took place primarily on location in Thailand.
 Other filming locations included film studios in Los Angeles, California and Miami, Florida.

 Certain scenes where the elephant was shown aboard a marine boat actually had I-beams under the deck to support the animal.
 Additionally, ballast was added to the boat to keep it afloat.
 One of the later scenes where the elephant was supposedly aboard the aircraft while under gun and missile fire was filmed in cuts, with both fake elephants and a mechanical elephant being used in the jump.
 The real elephant was used only for close-ups.

 During the village food cart scene, a trainer as an extra, ran alongside the elephant telling her to keep moving.
 There was also another trainer in front of her encouraging her constant movement and ensuring that nothing got in her path.
 Wire was attached to crates and tables to pull them over as the elephant ran by, making it appear as though she were knocking everything aside.
 In a flashback scene, the character of Linh sees an elephant being shot, as he tells of how his parents were killed.
 The film crew accomplished this feat by instructing the trainer to tell the elephant to lie down, while then shooting the scene in slow motion.
 To ensure the health of the elephant, her food and water, including her bathing water, was shipped from the U.S. to Thailand throughout the production.
 Furthermore, she was bathed in purified water every day.
 Young Thai men were hired to hold umbrellas over the elephant when the cameras were not shooting.
 Throughout filming, almost everything the elephant walked on was reinforced with timber and steel.
 Twelve elephants were also used as extras in the jungle mountain scenes.

 According to Denis Leary, "The movie was so painstakingly terrible — because it took a long time to shoot — that all of us actually had pictures of the things that we were gonna buy with our money to keep us going.
 I had a picture of this property in Connecticut.
 Ray Liotta had a picture of a house that he was building outside L.A., and Danny Glover had a picture of a property in San Francisco he was gonna buy.
 That's how we would get through it."